sftpgo/docs/docs/cli.md

 Available Commands:
-  acme           Obtain TLS certificates from ACME-based CAs like Let's Encrypt convertnames   Convert existing names to conform to the configured naming rules gen            A collection of useful generators help           Help about any command initprovider   Initialize and/or updates the configured data provider ping           Issues an health check to SFTPGo portable       Serve a single directory/account resetprovider  Reset the configured provider, any data will be lost resetpwd       Reset the password for the specified administrator revertprovider Revert the configured data provider to a previous version
+  acme           Obtain TLS certificates from ACME-based CAs like Let's Encrypt convertnames   Convert existing names to conform to the configured naming rules convertsecrets Re-encrypt the stored KMS secrets with a new master key and/or provider gen            A collection of useful generators help           Help about any command initprovider   Initialize and/or updates the configured data provider ping           Issues an health check to SFTPGo portable       Serve a single directory/account resetadmin     Restore access for the specified administrator resetprovider  Reset the configured provider, any data will be lost resetpwd       Reset the password for the specified administrator revertprovider Revert the configured data provider to a previous version